Skip to main content

 HIGH PREVALENCE

-Fish sauce (tuk trey) and prahok (fermented fish paste) are fundamental to Cambodian cuisine.
+Fish sauce (tuk trey) and prahok, the fermented fish paste, are at the core of Cambodian cooking.

 COMMONLY FOUND IN: